Northern Highlands Regional High School

 - For coursework in spring, applications are due by May 1.

-In order to be rewarded credit, prior administrative approval by the appropriate academic supervisor, Career & Academic Pathways Coordinator, Guidance Counselor, Director of Guidance, and Principal must be obtained before enrolling in any Career & Academic Pathways program.
+In order to be rewarded credit, prior administrative approval by the appropriate academic supervisor, Career & Academic Pathways Supervisor, Guidance Counselor, Director of Guidance, and Principal must be obtained before enrolling in any Career & Academic Pathways program.
 Email notification will be sent to the parent/guardian and the student.

 Career & Academic Pathways Courses Must Meet NJ Student Learning Standards: